 Table 1.
-Structure of the Mineral and Rock/Ore Collection at Museum für Naturkunde Berlin displaying the estimated number of objects and the status of data entry for the collection subdivisions.
+Structure of the Mineral and Rock/Ore Collection at Museum für Naturkunde Berlin displaying the estimated number of objects

 DATA-BASING OF THE COLLECTION.
 Due to an increasing number of inquiries the access to the collection had to be improved and therefore a database was set-up already in the year 1995.
 First, a Paradox database was established, which was later moved to MS Access.
 At present, the Mineral and Rock/Ore Collection uses a server hosted, multi user MS Access 2010 database in combination with a Cumulus multimedia database.
 The text-based contents are stored in the MS Access database whereas multimedia contents (e.g., images, PDF) are deposited in the multimedia database and were automatically linked with the MS Access database.
 For acceleration of data entry pick-up lists for classification, location and acquirer were implemented.